intersystems-community/Reports-widgets-documentation/README.md

 </details>

 ### Questions line chart
-_Questions shows how many new questions were published per month_
+_Questions shows how many new questions were published per month.
+Questions are posts in which community members ask questions about InterSystems products._

 <details>
 <summary>For developers</summary>